I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 Start with your biggest problem

 What’s the main reason you're even looking for a new tool?
 Is it the flood of repetitive tickets?
 Are your agents taking too long to reply?
-Are you trying to sell more?
 Figure out your number one goal, and let that guide you.
-Don't get distracted by a million features you'll never use.

 Don't forget the cost of switching

-Moving your entire helpdesk to a new platform is a huge project.
-You have to migrate all your data, retrain the whole team, and deal with weeks (or months) of disruption.
-A tool like eesel AI that plugs into what you already use is often a much faster, cheaper, and less painful way to get started with automation.
+Moving your entire helpdesk to a new platform can be a significant undertaking.
+A tool like eesel AI that plugs into what you already use, such as Gorgias, Freshdesk, or Zendesk, is often a much faster and less painful way to get started with advanced automation.

 Test it with your own data